c-daly/next_site/posts/non-linguistic-cognition.md

 Human language evolved for communication, not computation.
 We compress rich 3D spatial understanding into 1D token sequences, losing:

 1. Geometric precision: "above the block" is ambiguous (how far above?
-What orientation?)
+Whatorientation?)
 2. Causal structure: "then move" implies temporal ordering but doesn't encode causal dependencies
 3. Constraint satisfaction: "grasp the block" doesn't specify force limits, contact points, or stability conditions
 4. Validation criteria: "carefully" and "securely" are qualitative, not quantifiable